Questions

 Wolves do seek physical retaliation, although they do not seek emotional or metaphysical revenge just like human beings do.
 Physical revenge is quite common with almost any animal species in the world.

-READ ALSO: Is Porsche GT3 a good investment?
+READ ALSO: Is mulch a good alternative to grass?

 Do dogs understand fairness?